 The TextualAddressBookViewer application will run in two modes: a) an interactive mode and b) a batch mode.
 In interactive mode the application reads commands from the user, whereas in batch mode it reads them from a file.
-To run the application in batch mode the user will supply the commands file name and a command line parameter.
+If a command file name is provided as a command line parameter the application will run in batch mode reading commands from the specified file.
+If the user does not provide a file name the application will run in interactive mode.